Employing teachers from operational funding

 Rules for employing teachers from operational funding

-The Minister of Education has agreed, under section 91F(b) of the Education Act 1989, that boards of trustees may employ and fund the payment of teachers, either permanently or temporarily, from their operational funding under the following conditions.
+The Minister of Education has agreed, under section 580(b) of the Education and Training Act 2020(external link), that boards of trustees may employ and fund the payment of teachers, either permanently or temporarily, from their operational funding under the following conditions.

 - Your board of trustees is satisfied it has enough financial resources in the short and long term to meet the ongoing fortnightly salary costs, and other associated costs, of any board-funded staff.